We value our editorial independence, basing our comparison results, content and reviews on objective analysis without

 Compare more personal loan options

-What do other customers have to say about First New York?
+What do customers have to say about First New York?

 However, the few reviews that exist are generally positive.
-Customers appear to be pleased with the quality of customer service and ease of managing online accounts.
-There were a few complaints about having trouble getting a straight answer to specific questions and one customer mentioned that the rates were merely on par with other credit unions — not particularly competitive for that type of financial institution.
-Another reviewer found it difficult to find branches near their home.
+Customers seem pleased with the quality of customer service and ease of managing online accounts.
+There were a few complaints about having trouble getting a straight answer to specific questions.
+And one customer mentioned the rates were merely on par with other credit unions — not particularly competitive for the type of financial institution.

 Am I eligible?

-To qualify for a First New York personal loan, you need to at least:
+To qualify for a First New York personal loan, you need to meet the following criteria:

 Debt-to-income (DTI) ratio of 50% or less.

 First New York Federal Credit Union eligibility

 You may be eligible for membership if you live, work, attend a school or worship in one of the following New York State counties:

 You can also qualify for membership if you have an immediate relative who is eligible.
 First New York defines immediate family members as spouses, children, parents, siblings, grandparents, grandchildren, stepparents, stepchildren, stepsiblings and adopted children.

 How do I apply?

 Read all of the disclosures before submitting your application.
-First New York will contact you within 24 business hours to help you complete your application.
+First New York will contact you within 24 hours to help you complete your application.
 If you’re a new member or have a credit score under 639, First New York will ask you to submit two paystubs to verify your employment and income.